 >Votes” carries the corresponding “1” inside.
 Many Figures are inconsistent this way.

-We have not consistently placed the circle indicating the number of tokens on the margin/border of places.
+We have now consistently placed the circle indicating the number of tokens on the margin/border of places.

 >5. page 5/6, Sect.
 3: The relation to P/T nets is valid.
 But there have been many more wellmotivated